freesewing/freesewing/markdown/dev/tutorials/pattern-design/testing-your-pattern/en.md

 If testing your pattern sounds like a lot of work, you're in luck.
 FreeSewing can do it for you.
-Click the **Test your pattern** button in the top navigation bar of your development environment, and you'll see a number of choices at the right:
+Click the **Test your pattern** button in the top navigation bar of your development environment, and you'll see a number of choices on the right:

  - Test pattern options
  - Test measurements